PHYSIOLOGY OF PLANT MOVEMENTS

 Hydrotropism: Growth of roots towards water is called hydrotropism.
 Whatever may be the positions of seedlings, as shown in the figure, the roots curl towards water.
 This positive growth curvature might be due to greater water potential, probably acts as the motive force for the growth of root tip.
 Stem and other structures are insensitive to water and they do not show any hydrotropic curvature movements.

 Thigmotropism: Plants with weaker stem spread around and require support for their growth.
 Many of the climbers have developed hooks, pads and tendrils for getting a firm foot hold onto the substrate; which may be a rock or a wooden stick or any such hard structure.
 For example, in the case of tendrils of cucurbita and other species the terminal regions are soft, tender.
 The terminal region of the tendrils consists of a number of fine pits, which are highly sensitive to touch.
 When the tendril comes in contact with any supporting structures, the pits get stimulated and the same is transmitted a few millimeters basally.
 This results in the differential growth of the tendril on one side.
 This causes the curvature in the tendrils and finally they coil around the stem the supporting structure.
-The time required for such coiling after the stimulus is just 3 to 5 minutes.
-Once the initial reaction is set in at the basal region, the tendrils coil round the support and thus draw the climber nearer to the support.
+The time required for such coiling after the stimulus is just 3 to 5 minutes or more.
+Once the initial reaction is sets in at the basal region, the tendrils coil round the support and thus draw the climber nearer to the support.
 It is suspected that auxins and ABA are involved in thigmotropic curvatures.
 ABA inhibits the growth of the cells in the region of the contact and auxins stimulate the growth of the cells on the opposite side and bring about eh growth curvature called ‘coiling’.